andrewbaxter/blog/what_is_art.md

 I'm going to go on a tangent here.
 I (and a lot of people, I think) want to learn to play instruments, but balk at the idea of spending years learning how to play any specific instrument.
 What if there were a way to learn to be a guitar virtuoso in a week - couldn't I jump straight to producing songs and become a star?

-What many people don't realize that practice is much more than just making neural connections between a sound and a body movement.
+What many people don't realize that practice is much more than just making neural connections between a sound and muscle activation.
 A huge part of practice is also _experimentation_ and _exploration_ - before you figure out just the right volume, fingering, plucking motion for a sound you try hundreds if not thousands of combinations.
 Some of these combinations may be useful in creative situations.
 Through practicing hundreds of songs with hundreds of phrases, movements, etc. you may go through millions of possible playing techniques and even develop some unique ones further.
-This isn't just knowing the combinations, but recognizing that plucking, fingering, and volume themselves are important parameters that can communicate vastly different ideas.
+And this isn't just knowing the combinations, but recognizing that plucking, fingering, and volume themselves are important parameters that can communicate vastly different ideas.

 Many musicians will tell you that learning to read sheet music and play notes accurately is only a small part of learning to play an instrument.
 There are people who can learn to play an instrument very quickly, but in these cases I think they've already gone through much of this exploration with another instrument, or by doing some activity similar to music performance, and can transfer some of this learning to the new instrument.
 They haven't just skipped unnecessary work.

-The exploration allows you to know what sorts of ideas work well with other ideas, or work against ideas.
-When you end up producing a work, you can draw on these to layer ideas and produce art that is thick and dense with artistic merit.
+Anyways, the exploration allows you to know what sorts of ideas work well with other ideas, or work against ideas.
+When you end up producing a work, you can draw on these to layer ideas and produce art that is filled with the ideas from your exploration.

 In the visual arts, the artist Tao ilustrates scenes filled with toys, food, furniture, decorations, people, living beings, and much more, all warmly inviting and vibrant (that is, enhancing the themes in the piece and expanding the world).
 I tried to illustrate an album cover with a number of shelves filled with stuff... not mimicking Tao but with a similar idea.
 I ran out of ideas before half the shelves were filled.
 This was the first art of the sort I had attempted.

 Even in very rough works, the scribbles, blobs representing people, dashes of color, have a consistency that arises from experience that will lead people to consistently visualize things that aren't there.
 The unfilled lillies in Monet's work imply pooled water, the greens and purples in the pond could be aquatic plants, reflections of flowers, or the sunset sky.
 They are not detail, but they imply detail through consistency.
 They support or twist ideas elsewhere in the work.

-So returning to AI art, in most work by aritsts who have primarily worked with AI, that sort of detail and deep layering ideas is either not present or a cacaphony that actively detracts from the work.
+So returning to AI art, in most work by aritsts who have primarily worked with AI, that sort of detail and deep layering ideas is either not present, or is a cacaphony of conflicting ideas that actively detract from the overarching idea of the work.
 Unless you tell the AI what you're going for, the AI doesn't know to add that stuff.
 And as a picture is worth 1000 words, it likely won't know without a significant amount of writing.

-Furthermore, many AI artists don't recognize this lack of depth or detail consciously because they skipped the process of filling in the work.
-Dashes of color in the water can imply someone out of frame on the opposite shore - AI wouldn't be able to add this detail without you telling it, and an AI artist wouldn't realize that's a detail that's missing.
-And even if they did realize, I don't think they would be able to provide instruction to fill this in.
+Furthermore, many AI artists don't recognize this lack of depth or detail consciously because they skipped the process of filling in the work (i.e. they're not aware of which parameters there even are to be specified).
+In Monet, dashes of color in the water can imply someone out of frame on the opposite shore - AI wouldn't be able to add this detail without you telling it, and an AI artist wouldn't realize that's a detail that's missing.
+And even if they did realize, I don't think they would be able to provide instruction sufficient for the AI to creatively communicate this idea via detail.

-Of course, if an AI artist provides all that detail to the AI - all the ideas a traditional artist would produce in the N hours they spent painting - and it doesn't exceed the prompt/context limit, I don't think anyone would object to calling that art.
-I think at that point most artists would probably think it's simpler to just use painting software instead of trying to communicate it all via prompt.
+Of course, if an AI artist _does_ provide all that detail to the AI - all the ideas a traditional artist would add in the N hours they spent painting - and it doesn't exceed the prompt/context limit, I don't think anyone would object to calling that art.
+I do think at that point most artists would probably think it's simpler to just use painting software instead of trying to communicate it all via prompt.

-I think the apocryphal story of Picasso making a quick drawing on a napkin and demanding millions of Francs is relevant here.
+The apocryphal story of Picasso making a quick drawing on a napkin and demanding millions of Francs is relevant here.

 #### Trust and undisclosed AI art

-Similar to the arguments about plagiarised art (also, forgeries) the risk of works of hidden methodology and origin is that you will, at some point, realize that the work has little artistic merit.

 Appreciating the artistic merit is directly linked to understanding the ideas in a work, and this can take time.
 We use signs of effort and education (brush technique, accurate instrument playing, quality of film exposure, etc) as a proxy for the density of ideas in a work.

 AI art mimicks these signs without the accompanying density of ideas.
 You see an AI artwork, and recognize the signs of an idea-dense work, and are drawn in.
 But when you start to dig into it, you realize the work is idea-sparse and you've wasted your time, and maybe other people's time too.

-For this reason many people now take signs of AI generation as a negative signal, regardless of the actual artistic merit of the work.
+For this reason many people now take signs of AI generation (em dashes) as a negative signal, regardless of the actual artistic merit of the work.

-Maybe it's best that these proxies have been devalued, but because finding works of significant artistic merit takes time otherwise without replacement proxies it will make things overall more difficult.
+Maybe it's best that these proxies have been devalued, but because finding works of significant artistic merit takes a lot of time and effort, without replacement proxies I think it will make things overall more difficult.

 #### The future

 I wrote the above on the current state of AI.
 I think AI will continue to improve.

 I don't believe it will be possible for AI to know, without communication, what an artist is trying to communicate any more than another human would.
-AI may get better at producing consistent or non-misshapen background details for instance, but it won't have _ideas_ (that enhance the artistic merit of the work) for background details because the artist didn't give it any.
+AI may get better at producing consistent or non-misshapen background details for instance, but it won't have _ideas_ (that enhance the artistic merit of the work) for background details if the artist didn't give it any.

-Maybe an advance in AI could allow AI to extrapolate new, relevant (based on lifestyles, news, historic fact) ideas (a central theme, supporting details, etc) rather than interpolating other ideas, and produce the work entirely on its own, skipping the need for communication.
-While this would lack ideas about human potential to create such works I think they could still be works of significant artistic merit.
+Maybe an advance in AI could allow AI to produce new, relevant (based on lifestyles, news, historic fact) ideas (a central theme, supporting details, etc) rather than just interpolating, and then produce the work entirely on its own skipping the need for communication.

 ### Nature

 Mountains, flowers, clouds, etc. don't typically communicate any clear idea.
-People may read ideas from nature they experience, but I think those ideas are obvious or widely shared, so I don't think nature is generally art itself.
-If you asked 5 people what the idea behind Mount Everest was, or what Mount Everest means to them, I think you'd get five different answers.

-If we were in Nepal, looking at Mount Everest, and you said to me "The idea of Everest is the limit of purely human physical capacity" - that statement, plus the view we shared, might be art.

-I was also wondering if I should add something about "arising from humans" or "sapience" to the definition of "idea", but I couldn't think of a good way to word it.
+Certainly nobody intended for a specific piece of untouched nature to communicate any specific idea.
+If people get ideas from observing nature (e.g. gravity from a falling apple), it's more likely due to their own circumstances and creativity rather than any intrinsic communicative aspect of the nature itself.

 ### Baby art